For Retailers

 Pay every week on what actually sold.

-The platform pulls sales from Metrc and your POS.
+The platform reads your Metrc and POS sales data.
 Runs the math.
 Queues the check.
 You approve.
 You send.
 Every week.

 No quarterly reconciliation.
 No "we'll figure it out next month."
 The vendor sees the same numbers you see, every package, every sale, every week.
 Download a real settlement (PDF).